Vosjedev/midi-visualizer/README.md

 # MIDI Visualizer

+This is a fork of the original for the following reasons:
+- translate to enlish
+- open files from the command line

 Gtk application to visualize MIDI file as piano tutorial videos.

 A project for the course Multimedium Computing Environment (National Taiwan